 “Stop fighting, Tarus.”
 The teal eyed priestess’s smile was meant to be a comfort.
 It wasn’t.
 “Deep even breaths.
 It’ll be over soon.”

 His wrists chafed against the binds on his wrists, on his wings.
 “Stop,” he gasped.
 “Please stop.”

 “We’re helping you,” she said.
 “Your father just wants best for you.
 He wants to help you.”

 That male wasn’t his father.
 He was someone who raised him out of love for his mother, not for him.
-White spots danced in front of his vision, lighting cracked against his fluttering eyelids, his voice was a whisper, “Stop.”
+White spots danced in front of his vision, lighting cracked against his fluttering eyelids, his voice little more than a strangled whisper, “Stop.”

 Darkness greeted him.

 Adrien’s arm around his throat summoned brutal memories he tried to shut down.
 His tawny forearm brushing the cords of scars that wrapped around Tarus’s neck, bringing about images of golden brown blood and he forced himself to maintain calm, to not let years of shutting down memories be forsaken; to not attack Adrien.

 Sweat was slick across Tarus’s forehead and the sound of his own choking filled his ears.
 He felt Adrien’s eyes on him, a piercing look that told him he wasn’t hiding much from the shadowsinger.